learn-the-web/topics/advanced-performance-checklist.md

       - 'Consider putting critical CSS in `<head>`.'
       - 'JS has been concatenated and minified.'
       - 'Put JS `<script>` tags at the bottom, right before the closing `</body>`.'
-      - 'Redundant Javascript has been removed.'
+      - 'Redundant JavaScript has been removed.'
-      - 'Javascript doesn’t cause browser to hang.'
+      - 'JavaScript doesn’t cause browser to hang.'
-      - 'Javascript is loaded asynchronously.'
+      - 'JavaScript is loaded asynchronously.'
       - 'Tracking & ad display scripts are minimum or non-existent.'